eliwilliams1337/website/projects/interviews.md

 ### Format

-A series of prompt based responses, all formatted here
+A series of prompt based responses, all formatted here.

+If you recieved this link, please consider it an invitation to complete the below interview.

 _Notes:_